-Maybe I would bring up budget as a factor, but if you slowly add to your collection you won’t be taking a huge hit in the pocketbook.
-Try and choose super high quality - these will last a lifetime if properly cared for and work much better than a cheaper version.
+Maybe I would bring up a budget as a factor, but if you slowly add to your collection you won’t be taking a huge hit in the pocketbook.
+Try and choose super high quality – these will last a lifetime if properly cared for and work much better than a cheaper version.

 The following links go to my favorite horse grooming products.
 As an Amazon Associate, I earn from qualifying purchases, and there is no extra charge to you.
 Your support means that I can float this website to keep bringing you good information and bad jokes.
 THANKS!